-While we have found a few favorites along the way, we first try to focus on using what is locally available.
+When looking for resources, we first try to focus on what is locally available and what is easily accessible.
 Since we are a military family, our resources can change without notice!
 The best thing we can do is to make the most of it while we can.
-The adventure never ends so we hope you will join us as we explore educational materials and the world around us.
+The adventure never ends so we hope you will join us as we continue to explore educational materials and the world around us.

-To keep us current and to support other homeschooling families, I ask that my homeschooling friends share their favorite resources, solutions, and experiences.
-If you have ever made your own curriculum, teaching materials, or reused/upcycled older materials-please consider using the contact us form below to tell us about it or join our Facebook group.
+You are welcome to share your favorite resources, solutions, and experiences inside our Facebook group.
+This includes if you have ever made your own curriculum, teaching materials, or reused/upcycled older materials.
+If you would like to share your homeschool journey, please consider sharing by using the contact us form below or join our Facebook group.